Oregon Republican Party: Efforts to overturn the 2020 election

 Following the 2021 storming of the United States Capitol, Oregon Republicans again received national attention.
 On 21 December 2020, an armed group had forcibly entered the Oregon Capitol, caused damage, and sprayed “some kind of chemical agent” at the officers guarding the capitol.
 Police identified the chemical agent as "bear spray."
 The capitol break-in was promoted by the far-right Patriot Prayer.
 In January 2021, evidence came to light that Representative Mike Nearman had opened doors to the Oregon Capitol "allowing violent demonstrators who were protesting immediately outside the door to illegally enter the building" and cause damage.
 The militia-inflamed "chaos in Oregon over the past year [was] a prologue to the insurrection at the U.S Capitol," in one account.
-At least three "men who participated in an effort to storm the Oregon Capitol on December 21st also appear to have been part of the mob that stormed the U.S. Capitol" in January.
+At least three "men who participated to storm the Oregon Capitol on December 21st also appear to have been part of the mob that stormed the U.S. Capitol" in January.
 Also among the Oregonians arrested for the US Capitol attack was the vice chair of the Young Republicans of Oregon.

 "The Trump era seems only to have exacerbated the Oregon GOP’s embrace of its most extreme constituencies," writes the conservative National Review.

 On January 19, 2021, the Oregon Republican Party issued a resolution declaring that the 2021 storming of the United States Capitol by supporters of Donald Trump was a "false flag" event meant to "discredit President Trump, his supporters, and all conservative Republicans."
 Others had previously claimed antifa had staged the attack, though the FBI stated there was no evidence of antifa involvement.

 The party resolution provoked substantial controversy.
 Oregon's House Republicans pointedly disavowed the party resolution, and State Senator Tim Knopp stated publicly that he did "not support the Oregon Republican Party’s resolution."
 Knute Buehler, a former Oregon House member and recent Republican gubernatorial nominee, "filed to change his registration from Republican to independent."
 State Senator Brian Boquist also left the party and joined the Independent Party of Oregon.

 More than 6,000 Republicans left the party in January 2021.
-In early February, state voter registration indicate a total of 11,000 registered Republicans in Oregon have left the party since Election Day.
+In early February, state voter registration indicates a total of 11,000 registered Republicans in Oregon have left the party since Election Day.

-The 2021-2023 leadership term saw significant officer turnover.
+The 2021–2023 leadership term saw significant officer turnover.
 Dallas Heard, an Oregon State Senator serving as the chairman of the party, resigned in 2022 after severe internal disagreements with party members.
-Senator Heard was succeeded as Chair first by Josephine County Commissioner Herman Baertschiger, Jr., then restaurateur Justin Hwang.
+Senator Heard was succeeded as Chair first by Josephine County Commissioner Herman Baertschiger Jr., then restaurateur Justin Hwang.
 Following resignations, National Committeewoman Chris Barreto was replaced by former ORP Vice Chair Tracy Honl, while Treasurer Dennis Linthicum, State Senator from Klamath Falls, was replaced by Sodaville city manager Alex McHaddad.
 Dr. Angela Plowhead was elected Vice Chair in September 2022.